-When i was growing up, a favorite family dessert my aunt would make on occasion was called 'dirt'.
+When I was growing up, a favorite family dessert my aunt would make on occasion was called 'dirt'.
 I'm sure many of you are familiar with the cookies and cream-themed mixture that is made from unspeakably unhealthy ingredients and tasted out of this world.
-My cousin Jon and i would be overly excited when Dirt made an appearance and proceed to over-eagerly fill heaping bowls full of the too sweet, too creamy dessert.
-Halfway through we inevitably felt ill but powered through to the bottom of the bowl because, well, youth.
+My cousin Jon and I would be overly excited when this version of a trifle recipe made an appearance and proceeded to over-eagerly fill heaping bowls full of the too sweet, too creamy dessert.
+Halfway through, we inevitably felt ill but powered through to the bottom of the bowl because, well, youth.

-Today, my tummy fortunately (or unfortunately) can't stomach those quantities of fat and sugar and so when my aunt sent me this recipe for a pared down, more sophisticated version of dirt, i got so excited i made it that afternoon.
-Even better that you can use any flavor soft-baked biscotti that you're craving.
-We used our Pumpkin Pie flavor in honor of the impending fall season and because those spice profiles pair so beautifully with chocolate & cream.
+Today, my tummy fortunately (or unfortunately) can't stomach those quantities of fat and sugar, so when my aunt sent me the idea for a pared down, more sophisticated version of dirt, I got so excited I made this recipe into a pumpkin spice-flavored trifle that afternoon.
+Even better, you can use any flavor soft-baked biscotti that you're craving.
+We used our Pumpkin Pie flavor in this trifle recipe in honor of the impending fall season and because those spice profiles pair so beautifully with chocolate & cream.

 Make pudding – In medium saucepan, combine 1 ¾ cups heavy cream with milk and sugar bringing to simmer over low heat.
 Stir occasionally.